Reserve Funds for Community Associations

 - A calculation of the monthly contribution required to have proper funding for

-repair, maintenance or replacement when needed.
+repair, maintenance, or replacement when needed.

 Reasons for Establishing a Reserve Fund

 Educated homebuyers may not invest in a community that is not maintained, has debt, or does not have an adequate reserve fund.
 Additionally, lenders may not approve mortgage applications in communities with no reserve or low reserves.
-Arizona does not require reserves or a reserve study, however, planned communities and condominiums in Arizona with fifty or more lots/units are required to disclose to purchasers the amount of money held in reserves and provide a copy of the most recent reserve study (if any) in a disclosure statement pursuant to A.R.S.
+Arizona does not require reserves or a reserve study, however, planned communities and condominiums in Arizona with fifty or more lots/units are required to disclose to purchasers the amount of money held in reserves and provide a copy of the most recent reserve study (if any) in a disclosure statement under A.R.S.
 Sections 33-1806, planned communities and A.R.S.
 Section 33-1260, condominiums.

 - The following are common reasons for maintaining a reserve fund:

-- Reserve funding meets legal, fiduciary and professional requirements;
+- Reserve funding meets legal, fiduciary, and professional requirements;

 - A reserve fund provides for the planned replacement of major items;

 - A reserve fund distributes the contributions of old and new owners;